-- The slew rate of the power supply exceeds the electrical specifications. - The effect of different current consumptions on the voltage level of batteries or voltage regulators should be considered.
-The module draws higher currents in certain scenarios which might lead to a voltage drop on the supply.
-In such scenarios, the reset IC voltage should be chosen as high as the static (battery) voltage from which it is known to break down below the module's minimum supply voltage (VCCmin).
+- The effect of different current consumptions on the voltage level of batteries or voltage regulators should be considered.
+The module draws higher currents in certain scenarios, which might lead to a voltage drop on the supply.
+In such scenarios, the reset IC voltage should be chosen as high as the static (battery) voltage from which it is known to break down below the module's minimum supply voltage (VDDmin).
 This would avoid events like module improper start up, voltage break down and restarting. - Voltage levels below the minimum recommended voltage level may lead to malfunction.
-The /Reset pin of the module shall be held on LOW logic level whenever the VCC is not stable or below the minimum operating voltage. - Special care must be taken in case of battery powered systems.
+The /Reset pin of the module shall be held on LOW logic level whenever the VDD is not stable or below the minimum operating voltage. - Special care must be taken in case of battery powered systems.